justTil/envseal/README.md

 ### 0.2.0
 - Added `seal-file` command for bulk file encryption
-- Added `--prefix-only` mode for selective re-encryption
+- Added `--prefix-only` mode for selective encryption of marked values
 - Added backup and output file options
 - Enhanced file processing with quote and formatting preservation